ChilliCream/graphql-platform/website/src/blog/2019-02-04-instrumentation-and-apollo-tracing.md

-Today we have released Hot Chocolate `0.7.0`, containing one cool new feature, we wanne talk about here, namely _Apollo Tracing_ which is extremely powerful in identifing things like performance bottlenecks in our _GraphQL_ _APIs_ for example.
+Today we have released Hot Chocolate `0.7.0`, containing one cool new feature, we wanne talk about here, namely _Apollo Tracing_ which is extremely powerful in identifying things like performance bottlenecks in our _GraphQL_ _APIs_ for example.
 As a result, we had to enhance our general instrumentation layer, which we all benefit from.
 For instance, now it's way easier to register a _DiagnosticObserver_ and bring in your own tracing framework, respectively.
 In